-Call centers eventually need to upgrade and adapt the latest automation technology to keep up with the competition.
+Call centers will be upgrading and adapting to the latest automation and AI – artificial intelligence — technology to keep up with the competition.

-AI and other forms of automation technology can help analyze the data gathered from the calls.
-This information can then be used to help improve customer interaction.
+In addition, AI and other forms of automation technology can help analyze the data gathered from the calls as one of the ways to improve customer interaction.

 Another benefit of adapting automation is that it can provide a higher level of responsiveness.
-An example of which is pre-emptive customer service, which can anticipate the needs of the customers based on their preference and prior queries.
+An example of which is pre-emptive customer service, where calls can be evaluated and triaged to anticipate the needs of the customers based on their preferences and prior queries.

-The automation service can also be a huge help during holidays and late hours when agents are less likely to be available or take more requests.
+An automated response call service to respond to non-emergency calls can also be a huge help during holidays and late hours when agents are less likely to be available or take more requests.

-Available automation services are not enough to meet the needs of the customers.
-Because of this, human agents are still considered as valuable assets in a call center.
+Even with the advances in technology, today’s automation services are not enough to meet the needs of the customers.
+Because of this, human agents are still considered valuable assets in a call center.

-By having automation work with human agents, call center can be more effective in providing customers with better experience.
-AI bots can obtain information from customers while human agents can handle actual customer interaction that involves more complex information.
+By having a call center using both automation and human agents, a call center can be more effective in providing customers with a more successful experience and outcome.
+AI bots can obtain information from customers while human agents can handle that first level of actual customer interaction saving the call center agents to resolve more complex information for customers.

-Automation is a good thing.
-It doesn’t eliminate the need for human agents or de-personalize the customer’s experience.
-When done right (creating and following a good, structured process), it can be a tool for improving customer service.
+Automation is a good thing and will continue to improve but it doesn’t eliminate the need for human agents.
+The goal for a company is to use automation successfully while not de-personalizing the customer’s experience.
+When done right (creating and following a good, structured process), it can be a valuable customer service improvement tool.

 Outsourcing your business calls will help you attain the work-life balance you’ve been aspiring for.
 It brings a more positive experience to your customers without compromising your productivity and company resources.